APorkolab/Miserere-Mei/README.md

  - Location editor and full form field validation added,
  - User accounts and full field validation of user form added,
  - Full game space is now playable,
- - Side missions completed
+ - Side missions completed,
  - Inventory completed,
  - Location texts are stored in MongoDB Atlas cloud database.
  - Objects can be used.
  - Combat system is ready.
  - Storage and removal of opponents from the battlefield resolved.
- - Unified, AI-generated location maps.
+ - Unified, AI-generated location maps added.

 #### *v0.8*
- - Main mission route can be played through,
+ - Only the route of main mission can be played,
  - Spring Boot backend completed,
  - Angular 12 frontend partially completed.
  - Location texts saved to XML file.
  - Combat system functional, but buggy.
- - One kind of final adversary type is in place.
+ - One kind of enemy type is available.
- - Using stock photos as location drawings.
+ - Using only stock photos as location drawings.

 ## **2. Install the application**